 Contempfleury

 Conclusion

-I find the patnership of Laura and Bernard Ashley inspiring.
-Laura designed the fabrics and Bernard designed the equipment in which to bring her designs to life.
-I wonder which factory the fabrics that are laying on my table were printed at, and from which part of the Laura Ashley story?
-Were they fabrics for Laura Ashley fabric curtains perhaps?
+I find the partnership of Laura and Bernard Ashley inspiring.
+Laura designed the fabrics, and Bernard created the equipment to bring her designs to life.
+Which factory were the fabrics on my table printed at, and from which part of the Laura Ashley story?
+Were they fabrics for Laura Ashley fabric curtains?
 I’d love to see some of the early pieces they printed by hand from their kitchen table!
-Where ever, when ever, I love the greater depth of history, of design, and rareity they bestow upon my paper embroideries.
+Where ever, whenever, I love the greater depth of history, design, and rarity they bestow upon my paper embroideries.

+Contempfleury